jacquiet/wp_theme_options/README.md

 TO also contains:

 - assets        - wrapper for static resources - css, sass, js, images, fonts
-- widgets       - components, which has their own view and can communicate with the database directly
+- widgets       - components, which have their own view and can communicate with the database directly
+- inc           - wrapper for helper classes
 - etc           - wrapper for templates - component, page and widget

 The theme is also integrated with Gulp, so common tasks like sass pre-compilation, js concatenation and minification are automated.